Updated: Feb 10

 The final and ninth section is cost structure, this is at the end because if you haven't figured out all the other sections first you're not going to truly know what all your costs are going to be.
 My costs for this example will be: Website hosting and domain costs, insurances, equipment e.g. cameras, lights etc, software costs, album printing, delivery and travel costs, which I've detailed below:

-Later on this month I will be releasing a blog going into more detail on the first two points 'Value Proposition' and 'Customer Segments', and if you have enjoyed this and found it helpful please share it with others and make sure you join the Georgia-Beth Photography family so you don't miss out on all of my latest releases, promotions and exclusive offers!
+Don't forget to check out my blog that goes into more detail on the first two points, the 'Value Proposition' and 'Customer Segments', and if you have enjoyed this and found it helpful please share it with others and make sure you join the Georgia-Beth Photography family so you don't miss out on all of my latest releases, promotions and exclusive offers!